-2020/21 2021/22 2022/23 2023/24 2024/25 Actual Estimate Estimate Estimate Estimate External Debt for inv External Debt for investment activities / non-financial investments Actual debt at 31 March 21,236,000 21,045,000 20,849,000 20,563,000 20,357,000 Percentage of total external debt % 73% 74% 75% 76% 77%
+2021/22 2022/23 2023/24 2024/25 2025/26 Actual Estimate Estimate Estimate Estimate External Debt for investment activities / non-financial investments Actual debt at 31 March for Investment Activities 21,045,000 20,849,000 20,563,000 20,357,000 20,056,000 Percentage of all PWLB external debt % 74% 75% 76% 77% 78%

 - 3.2.8 Within the range of prudential indicators there are a number of key indicators to ensure that the Council operates its activities within well-defined limits.
-One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2022/23 and the following two financial years.
+One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2023/24 and the following two financial years.
 This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue or speculative purposes. - 3.2.9 The Corporate Director for Strategic Finance (S151 Officer) reports that the Council complied with this prudential indicator in the current year and does not envisage difficulties for the future.
-This view takes into account current commitments, existing plans, and the proposals in the budget report for 2022/23.
+This view takes into account current commitments, existing plans, and the proposals in the budget report for 2023/24.